aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 *cross-section* components.
-It also provides those data points needed to investigate questions of *directional asymmetry*, differences in front/back morphology, morphological integration between blade and basal morphology, and can also be used to analyse the morphology of broken, fractured, or otherwise incomplete specimens that permeate the archaeological record.
+It also provides those data points needed to investigate questions of *directional asymmetry*, differences in front/back morphology, morphological integration between blade and basal morphology, and the morphology of broken, fractured, or otherwise incomplete specimens that permeate the archaeological record.

 ``` r
 knitr::include_graphics('images/landmarks.png')